Cynthia Villar: On corn research

 During the deliberations for the Department of Agriculture's budget for 2020, their proposed budget included ₱150 million for research on the National Corn Program.
 While reading the budget proposal, Villar stated:

 "... bakit lahat ng inyong budget puro research?
 Baliw na baliw kayo sa research.
 Aanihin niyo ba yung research?
 Ako, matalino akong tao, pero hindi ko maintindihan yung research niyo.
 Lalo na yung farmer, gusto ba ng farmer yung research?
 Hindi ba gusto nila tulungan niyo sila? (... why does it look like all of your budget goes to research?
 You are so obsessed with research.
 What will you get out of research?
 Me, I'm a smart person, but I don't understand your research.
 What more for farmers?
 Do they want research?
 Don't they want you to help them?)"

 Criticisms for this statement came from multiple sources, including news articles and comments on recorded footage of Villar saying it.
 Villar then responded that she just wanted the budget to be allocated properly.

 On physicians during the COVID-19 pandemic

 On August 1, 2020, Villar again drew flak in the midst of the COVID-19 pandemic after a group of physicians appealed to the national government to revert the National Capital Region back to an enhanced community quarantine due to the disappointing increase in the number of COVID-19 cases.
 When asked for comment, Villar was noted to say, “Hindi na siguro.
 Pagbutihan nila trabaho nila.
 (Maybe not.
 They should just do their jobs better.)”.
 Many on social media were offended by her statement.
 Several hours later, her name trended on Twitter including calls to boycott the products that belong to her family business including the residential community, Camella and the shopping mall chain, Vista Malls.

 She later said that she was referring to workers in government, including herself.

+Flood control

+Cynthia Villar was the proponent of the Las Piñas-Zapote River Drive project meant to control flooding and clean the Zapote River in Las Piñas City.
+The infrastructure project cost ₱2.42-billion, funded through the General Appropriations Act from 2011 to 2022.
+It was constructed in several phases beginning 2012.
+A maintenance road that is part of the project was opened to private vehicles by the Las Piñas City government to ease traffic.
+Despite the completion of the project in 2022, residents still experience flooding during heavy rains and the river continues to be polluted.
+The project passes through businesses and real estate owned by the Villar family and has raised allegations of conflicts of interest.